Venison Birria Stew

 1. Slightly toast guajillo and ancho peppers until fragrant over a gas stove or under a broiler, turning frequently.
 Boil 3 cups of water in a medium saucepan, take off heat, and then add toasted peppers into the hot water.
 Use a heavy plate as a weight to keep peppers submerged.
 Soak for 30 minutes.

 2. Meanwhile, add meat and 1 halved onion into a large, heavy-bottomed pot and cover with 10 cups of water.
 Most of the meat should be submerged-- if not, slice meat so that it does.
 Bring to a boil then back down to a simmer and cover.
-Simmer meat for about 2 to 2.5 hours or until venison becomes tender.
-Add more water as necessary.
+Simmer meat for about 2 to 2.5 hours or until venison becomes tender, stirring occasionally.

-3. Remove stems from softened peppers and tip over to allow seeds to fall out.
+3. Meanwhile, remove stems from softened peppers and tip them over to allow seeds to fall out.
 Add peppers and about ½ cup of steeping water into a food processor, and then blend into a smooth paste.
 Pour the paste into the meat and water pot, stir and use a skimmer to pick out as much of the pepper skin and seeds as you can.*

-5. Shred meat from turkey and discard bones, if any.
-Add the venison back to the pot.
-Season to taste with salt.
+5. Shred the venison into smaller pieces and then add it back to the pot.
+Season to taste with salt and/or tomato bouillon.
 Add red wine vinegar and lime juice.
 Serve stew in bowls with chopped cilantro and diced red onion on top.
 Offer lime wedges on the side with warm tortillas.

-You can also use the shredded meat to make tacos.
+You can also use the shredded meat to make tacos, like we did here: https://foodforhunters.blogspot.com/2020/08/venison-birria-tacos.html.
 Use the sauce for dunking.